opencv/opencv/modules/features2d/doc/drawing_function_of_keypoints_and_matches.rst

     :param keypoints: Keypoints from the source image.

-    :param outImg: Output image.
+    :param outImage: Output image.
 Its content depends on  the ``flags``  value defining what is drawn in the output image.
 See possible  ``flags``  bit values below.

     :param color: Color of keypoints.